Michael-ibanez/MiMr/client/README.md

 # Client folder

-This folder contains the source code to run the frontend
+This folder contains the source code to setup the frontend for testing

 ## Getting started